steve3535/101-linux-troubleshoot/firstroundbis.md

   * lastlog -u user
   * chsh instead of usermod -s
 * error 403 after a curl
   * both basic permissions and selinux
   * instead of memoriting semanage fcontext syntax, just restorecon -R -v
+* A good discovery, to have an idea of what a system is doing, just look at journalctl -f
+* `sos report -o xfs`  `sos report -l`
+* the scientific method
+> Idea: emulate old slow systems with qemu